Introduction to our JST PRESTO project (2021/10-2026/03)

 Background

 One of the major funding bodies for scientific research in Japan is JST, the Japan Science and Technology Agency (en/ja).
 JST provides a wide variety of grants both to individual researchers and teams of researchers, but the flagship grant for individuals is called PRESTO (Sakigake in Japanese; en/ja).
-My application to PRESTO was accepted within the research area of "Trustworthy AI" (en/ja), and it runs from October 2021 to March 2025, with a total budget of 40 million yen.
+My application to PRESTO was accepted within the research area of "Trustworthy AI" (en/ja), and its original schedule was to run from October 2021 to March 2025, with a total budget of 40 million yen.
+My project has since been selected to receive a one-year extension with an additional 4 million yen, so it now runs through March 2026.

 On this page, I will give an overview of the goals and key ideas underlying my initial proposal, as well as provide a summary of the research papers, software, and presentations I make which are closely related to this project.